-- 1. The budget and allotment policy and procedures directed by the OFM are followed in submittal of budget proposals and budget allotments. - 2.
-Financial Manager notifies the Executive Director and Division Managers of an upcoming budget proposal cycle.
-The management group discusses with their staff and identifies any needs that necessitate the submittal of a budget proposal. - 3.
-Division Managers discuss their budget proposals with the Executive Director.
-The Executive Director determines which budget proposals the agency will submit to OFM. - 4.
-Division and Program Managers will work with the Financial Manager to develop program budgets and budget requests. - 5.
-The Executive Director reviews budget requests and makes final determination if budget request will be included in agency budget submittal. - 6.
-Financial Manager is responsible to ensure agency program allotments and budget requests are developed and submitted by OFM deadlines. - B. Supplemental/Emergency budget requests - 1.
-The Washington State Criminal Justice Training Commission follows the supplemental budget procedures directed by OFM. - 2.
-Division and Program Managers work with the Financial Manager to identify items that will be submitted to the Executive Director for consideration to submit in the agency supplemental budget request. - 3.
-Supplemental budget requests should be limited to emergency issues, workload changes, technical corrections, and rate changes. - 4.
-The Executive Director reviews and approves supplemental budget requests.
+- A. Budget Development for Biennial Requests - 1.
+The Budget and Allotment policy and procedures directed by the OFM are followed in submittal of Budget Proposals and Budget Allotments. - 2.
+The Budget Manager notifies the Executive Staff and Division Managers of an upcoming Budget Proposal cycle. - 3.
+The Division Managers discuss with their staff, identify needs, and create a Budget Proposal. - 4.
+The Division Managers submit their Budget Proposals to their Assistant Directors. - 5.
+Assistant Directors will review, screen, and determine which Budget Proposals will move forward.
+They will notify Division Managers which items are not to be considered further.
+Assistant Directors will forward the proposed Decision Packages to the Budget Manager and Legislative Liaison. - 6.
+The Budget Manager will prepare agenda and materials for the Budget Proposal presentations to the Executive Director. - 7.
+Assistant Directors or Division Managers present their Budget Proposals to the Executive Director. - 8.
+The Executive Director determines which Budget Proposals the agency will submit to OFM. - 9.
+The Budget Manager is responsible to ensure agency program Allotments and Budget requests are developed and submitted by OFM deadlines. - B. Supplemental/Emergency Budget Requests - 1.
+The WSCJTC follows the Supplemental Budget procedures directed by OFM. - 2.
+Assistant Directors, Division and Program Managers work with the Budget Manager to identify items that will be submitted to the Executive Director for consideration to submit in the agency Supplemental Budget request. - 3.
+Supplemental Budget requests should be limited to emergency issues, workload changes, technical corrections, and rate changes. - 4.
+The Executive Director reviews and approves Supplemental Budget requests. - 5.
+The Budget Manager is responsible to ensure the agency Supplemental Budget request is developed and submitted to OFM by deadlines. - C. Budget Allotments - 1.
+The Budget Manager will determine available funds for each agency program after the Biennial Budget is passed by the Governor and the Expenditure Authority Schedule is published by the OFM.

-- 5. The Financial Manager is responsible to ensure agency supplemental budget request is developed and submitted to OFM by deadlines. - C. Budget Allotments - 1.
-The Financial Manager will determine available funds for each agency program after biennial budget is passed by the Governor and expenditure authority schedule is published by the OFM. - 2.
-The Financial Manager will work with Division and Program managers to develop program budgets/allotments for the biennium.
+- 2. The Budget Manager will work with Assistant Directors, Division and Program Managers to develop program Budgets/Allotments for the Biennium.
 This includes identifying estimated expenses by expenditure type and fiscal month. - 3.
-The Executive Director reviews and approves program budgets/biennial allotments.
+The Executive Director reviews and approves program Budgets/Biennial Allotments. - 4.
+The Budget Manager will ensure that all Allotments are entered into The Allotment System (TALS) by the OFM deadline.